janael-pinheiro/leet_code_solutions/README.md

 - Best time to buy and sell stock;
 - Is subsequence;
 - Valid palindrome;
-- Maximum depth of binary tree.
+- Maximum depth of binary tree;
+- Same tree.